Codename: Kids Next Door: Home media

-Two DVDs in two volumes were released, of the series, totaling sixteen episodes by Warner Home Video.
-The entire series is available on digital purchase in six seasons.
+Two DVDs totaling sixteen episodes were released by Warner Home Video.
+Four episodes were also released on the Game Boy Advance Video cartridge Codename: Kids Next Door, Volume 1.
+The entire series is available on digital purchase on Amazon Prime and Apple TV+.
 On May 30, 2019, the entire series, except for the "Operation: Z.E.R.O."
 TV movie, was added to the Boomerang streaming service and its VRV channel.
+The series, including "Operation: Z.E.R.O.", was available on the Max streaming service until it was removed.